|

 "What One Young African American Woman Could Do."
 Dr. Charlotte Hawkins Brown founded the Palmer Memorial Institute in 1902, and transformed the lives of more than 1,000 African American Students.
 This websitelinks Dr Brown and the Palmer Institute to larger themes of African American women, education, and social history.

 As Henry Kirksey, one of Mississippi's first black senators, told Hamer's biographer Kay Mills, "If Fannie Lou Hamer had had the same opportunities that Martin Luther King had, then we would have had a female Martin Luther King."
-This site has the biography of this courageous civil rights leader, who became one of the first Black delegates to the Democratic National Convention, and also features biographies of other notable black women.
+This site has the biography of this courageous civil rights leader, who became one of the first Black delegates to the Democratic National Convention, and many related resources.

 A site by kids, for kids about Harriet Tubman and the Underground Railroad!
 It has a timeline, character sketches, quiz and a crossword puzzle, all created by the students in Mrs. Taverna's second grade class at Pocantico Hills School in Sleepy Hollow, NY.